SAR is the abbreviation of Specific Absorption Rate. SAR is the measure for the absorption of electromagnetic fields in

 SAR in geobiology and in practice

-Generally, you shouldn’t use the telephone inside a car because of the car’s own Faraday cage.
+Generally, you shouldn’t use the telephone inside a car because of the car’s own The faraday cage is an enclosure made out of a conductive material that acts as an electric shield..
 If you have to make a phone call, make it as short as possible.
 Be careful with baby monitors as well.
 They are not regulated in terms of radiation intensity and transmit considerably stronger waves than modern smartphones (next to the baby or growing child).

 We recommend using the shielding paint, shielding mesh, and shielding fabric to protect rooms from high-frequency radiation.

 Back to the technical term Wiki